Course

 Presentation

 Student presentations of parts of the syllabus.
-Each student presents one topic (typically corresponding to a chapter in the textbook).
+Each student presents one or more topics (typically corresponding to a chapter in the textbook).
 The presentation lasts 45 mins including questions and comments from the audience.
 Must be approved by the lecturer for the student to gain access to the final exam.

 Method of work